isaac-sim/IsaacGymEnvs/docs/dextreme.md

 # Multi-GPU settings

 If you want to train on multiple GPUs (or a single DGX node), we also provide training scripts and the code to run both Manual DR as well as ADR below.
 The ${GPUS} variable needs to be set beforehand in your bash e.g. GPUS=8 if you are using a single node.
+Throughout our experimentation for the DeXtreme work, We trained our policies on a single node containg 8 NVIDIA A40 GPUs.

 # Manual DR

-To run the training with Manual DR settings on Multi-GPU settings, you need to add the following to the previous Manual DR command:
+To run the training with Manual DR settings on Multi-GPU settings set the flag `multi_gpu=True`.
+You will also need to add the following to the previous Manual DR command:

 ```
 torchrun --nnodes=1 --nproc_per_node=${GPUS} --master_addr '127.0.0.1' ${HYDRA_MANUAL_DR}
 ```

 # ADR